 Their awareness depends on the extent of their disorder

 There are different degrees of narcissism, and precisely where people place on the spectrum determines how aware, or in certain cases oblivious they are, of their actions.
-If, for example, someone displays worryingly selfish tendencies couples with a grandiose sense of entitlement and a thirst for success, power and brilliance, it seems legitimate that they may be completely blind to their unacceptable behavior, because they are so used to it.
+If, for example, someone displays worryingly selfish tendencies couples with a grandiose sense of entitlement and a thirst for success, power, and brilliance, it seems legitimate that they may be completely blind to their unacceptable behavior, because they are so used to it.
 However, if the disorder is less pronounced and seemingly less dangerous for people’s mental health, then red flags may go unnoticed, and these folks may remain covert.
 Indeed, it’s the severity of the disorder that influences the sufferer’s self-awareness and capacity for introspection.

 Beware of giving narcissists the benefit of the doubt

-Now, as I’ve said above, most experts agree that the seriousness of this disorder impacts its acknowledgement, but we must not forget that narcissists are excellent manipulators.
-Lying, inventing stories and getting their own way are all second nature to these deeply devious personalities, meaning that they are capable of absolutely anything.
+Now, as I’ve said above, most experts agree that the seriousness of this disorder impacts its acknowledgment, but we must not forget that narcissists are excellent manipulators.
+Lying, inventing stories, and getting their own way are all second nature to these deeply devious personalities, meaning that they are capable of absolutely anything.
 Yes, that’s right, many of these folks would indeed be accomplished in the art of fooling their entourage into believing that they are blissfully unaware of their toxic actions.
 After all; how can we realistically blame or confront someone who we suspect to be a narcissist about their behavior when they deny recognizing it as toxic?

 The bottom line is, these cunning personalities never want to be ousted and exposed for what they are deep down, and will go to the ends of the earth in order to maintain their power and deny their abusive tendencies.
-Plus, they are experts in pulling the wool over people’s eyes and making others feel sorry for them, which explains why they should never be accorded any special treatment or excessive sympathy, because it will only blur the lines in your relationship and could put you in a vulnerable position.
+Plus, they are experts in pulling the wool over people’s eyes and making others feel sorry for them, which explains why they should never be accorded any special treatment or excessive sympathy because it will only blur the lines in your relationship and could put you in a vulnerable position.

 >>> Discover the 10 signs that you are a narcissist